Dorge47/telegram-bot-bootloader/README.md

 - `callback(data)`
     - This function will be used as a callback for the server.
 The data will be whatever data has been recieved from Telegram's servers
-- `init()`
+- `init(killFunc)`
-    - Will allow the server to initalize whatever it needs to initialize before being made public
+    - Will allow the server to initalize whatever it needs to initialize before being made public.
+    - `killFunc(token)`
+        - killFunc is a function passed to the bot which it can use to kill itself.
+This function takes that bot's token as an argument as an identifier for the bot
+- `onKill()`
+    - This function will run when the server has killed that bot

 ### Required Variables

 - `token`
     - Will contain the bot's token.
-This token will be used as the url for the bot to respond to
+This token will be used as the url for the bot to respond to.
+This will be set by the bootloader before `init()`

 ### Required Configuration Files